microsoft/Microsoft-QnA/README.md

 Sometimes a video recording isn't sufficient to best answer the question.
 If you think this is your case, you can reach out to validate with us, and then send us your still images along with your video recording.

 [Sample still image](asset/sample/sample-azportal-kudupath.png) also in 1920 x 1080

+#### Script (Optional)

+The script is the single source of truth that provides all the information about your solution to the question so that we can produce the final video.
+It provides:
+1. the text that our voice-over professional will read to create an audio file, and
+2. the instructions for the video editor to highlight part of the screen when it make sense (example, highlight line 31 in the code when explanations are provided).

+Have a look at [the script used](https://github.com/microsoft/Microsoft-QnA/raw/main/asset/sample/questions-and-answers-sample.docx) in the creation of the video.
+(It's a Word document.)

 #### Final Result Video